 The Region of Halton is responsible for all services related to water and sanitary sewers (not storm sewers).
 However, the developer is responsible for construction and maintenance of water and wastewater services until the subdivision is assumed by the town and the region begins the provision of water and sanitary sewer services.
 For more information call AccessHalton at 905-825-6000 or visit the Region of Halton website.

-In subdivisions south of Dundas Street the town’s Forestry Section is responsible for the location and planting of street trees within your subdivision.
-In subdivisions north of Dundas Street the developer is responsible for the installation of street trees and the species and location are determined in consultation with town.
+In new subdivisions in Oakville the developer is responsible for the installation of street trees and the species and location are determined in consultation with town.
 Planting takes place in the spring and fall of each year after the sod is laid by the builder.
 The spacing and location of the trees varies and not every lot will receive a municipal street tree.
 The town is responsible for choosing the species of tree to ensure longevity.
 All streetscape designs are approved by Council.
 For more information, please call 905-6601, ext.
-3995.
+3869.